 CDNIS has a history of positive community service involvement, especially when it comes to fundraising for a cause.
 In order to enhance the quality of our service learning program it is essential to raise awareness within the community about campaign issues, alongside any potential fundraising.
 This focus on education and awareness is a fundamental part of creating behavioural change through better understanding of the cause, as well as mindful and conscientious giving on behalf of donors.
 To avoid overwhelming our community with too many fundraising initiatives, it is necessary to have a system that is fair for all in the form of an events calendar, which helps avoid conflicts in time and place due to multiple school-wide campaigns.
-All proposals and calendar bookings are managed by the Coordinators of Local and Global Engagement.
+All proposals and calendar bookings are managed by the Coordinator of Local and Global Engagement.

 This document outlines the procedures that students, student groups and staff supervisors should consider when planning and conducting events related to community service.

 A student advocacy campaign (by an individual or student group) can be an awareness-raising event, or a combined awareness-raising and fundraising event.
 This means that ALL campaigns with a goal of raising money must launch an awareness-raising campaign as part of their fundraising event.
 Sharing with the community can happen in a variety of ways:

 posters (up to 10 and signed by the communications team)

 To request a campaign and book dates you can read the following guidelines, check the student activities calendar (below) for available times and ask your teacher supervisor to submit your proposal using this form.
 Please submit at least 2 weeks before your proposed campaign dates.

 Awareness-raising campaigns and donation drives can last for up to 1 week.
 All other campaigns (including fundraisers) are just 1 day each time.